Duncan Campbell Scott: Honours and awards

 Scott was honoured for his writing during and after his lifetime.
 He was elected a Fellow of the Royal Society of Canada in 1899 and served as its president from 1921 to 1922.
 The Society awarded him the second-ever Lorne Pierce Medal in 1927 for his contributions to Canadian literature.
 In 1934 he was made a Companion of the Order of St. Michael and St. George.
 He received honorary degrees from the University of Toronto (Doctor of Letters in 1922) and Queen's University (Doctor of Laws in 1939).
 In 1948, the year after his death, he was designated a Person of National Historic Significance.

+In 2023, the University of Toronto rescinded Scott's honorary degree following a student petition-initiated review process and unanimous recommendation to de-recognize by the university's Standing Committee on Recognition.
+The associated statement identified Scott's responsibility for "the expansion and entrenchment of the Indian residential school system" and cited "an abhorrent disregard on the part of Scott (and Canada) for the fundamental human rights of Indigenous populations, and especially Indigenous children."

 Poetry

 Scott's "literary reputation has never been in doubt.
 He has been well represented in virtually all major anthologies of Canadian poetry published since 1900."